riceissa/issarice.com/wiki/advice-for-young-people.md

 - Gary Drescher's _Good and Real_
 - Daniel Dennett's _Consciousness Explained_
 - Michael Huemer's _The Problem of Political Authority_
+- Eliezer Yudkowsky's _Sequences_ (note: the published book version cuts out comments and some of the posts.
+I think <https://www.readthesequences.com/> is a good start, especially if you wouldn't bother reading any of it otherwise, but eventually you may want to use GW/LW to read all the comments and omitted posts)

 # Extracurriculars